Cy-EF0510/Programmin1_Deliverable/README.md

 This is the project that I must complete for my first in compter science technology

-*PLEASE CHECK MASTER TO SEE PROGRAM*
+*PLEASE CHECK THE MASTER BRANCH TO SEE PROGRAM*

 You have just started work for the Vanier College Teachers Association (VTCA) and have been asked to write a program to assist teachers with: